Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: DAG-reduction Representatives of UECs

 \begin{ex} In Figure \ref{figure:complete reduced DAG}, we give a complete structure of all the possible nodes of a DAG reduction corresponding to any $\U \in \mathbb{U}^n_3$ with the representation $x_{i_1|A_1}x_{i_2|A_2}x_{i_3|A_3}$.
 Now, let $\U$ be the UEC-representative with monomial representation $x_{i_1|A_1}x_{i_2|A_2}x_{i_3|A_3}=x_{1|2}x_{3|24}x_{5|46}$, as seen in Example \ref{ex:reduced DAG}.
 Figure \ref{figure:U-CPDAP-RDAG} gives us the corresponding CPDAG and DAG reduction of $\U$.
 Observe that the edge $5\mathdash 6$ is undirected in the CPDAG as both $5$ and $6$ lie only in the clique $\{4,5,6\} \supseteq i_3\cup A_3 \setminus A_1\cup A_2$ and in no other clique.
 Similarly, the chain components in the second level of the DAG reduction corresponds to the terms $\{(A_1\cap A_2)\setminus A_3\}$ and $\{(A_2\cap A_3)\cap A_1\}$, respectively.
 As $A_1\cap A_2 \cap A_3 = \emptyset$, we do not have any chain component in the third level.

 \end{ex}

 Now that we have all the necessary tools, we prove the equivalence among the two versions of moves.
 Note that as we have already shown in Lemma \ref{lemma:merge-split alg inverse} that $\mathtt{merge}$ and $\mathtt{split}$ are inverse operations, showing the equivalence between \textit{merge} and $\mathtt{merge}$ is enough to show the equivalence between \textit{split} and $\mathtt{split}$.
-Similarly, as $\mathtt{out\_add}$ and $\mathtt{out\_del}$ are inverse operations by Lemma \ref{lemma:fiber add-delete alg inverse}, equivalence between \textit{out-of-fiber-delete} and $\mathtt{out\_del}$ implies the equivalence between \textit{out-of-fiber-add} and $\mathtt{out\_add}$.
+Similarly, as $\mathtt{out\_add}$ and $\mathtt{out\_del}$ are inverse operations by Lemma \ref{lemma:fiber add-delete alg inverse}, equivalence of \textit{out-of-fiber-delete} and $\mathtt{out\_del}$ implies equivalence of \textit{out-of-fiber-add} and $\mathtt{out\_add}$.

 \begin{lemma} The moves \textit{merge} and \textit{split} defined on any UEC-representative $\U$ in Definition~\ref{defn: merge and split} are equivalent to the moves defined in Algorithm~\ref{alg:reduced-merge} and \ref{alg:reduced-split} on the corresponding DAG-reduction $\D$ of $\U$. \end{lemma} \begin{proof}